AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_live_android_uikit.md

 ## Project setup

-In order to create the environment necessary to integrate Video Call into your app, do the following:
+In order to create the environment necessary to integrate Interactive Live Streaming into your app, do the following:

 1. For new projects, in **Android Studio**, create a **Phone and Tablet** [Android project](https://developer.android.com/studio/projects/create-project) with an **Empty Activity** using Kotlin.